tariq-eden/grants-process/README.md

 - Cleaned Data (data prepared for analysis - including both platform textual data and any other textual sources such as interviews).

 ## Documents
-- Process documentation for qualitative analysis decisions and practices
+- Records (e.g., process documentation for qualitative analysis decisions and practices)
-- Manuscipts
+- Manuscipts (e.g., paper drafts)
 - Reports

 ## Figures